-If there are promises in the project, then all the code only work through them.
-Unfortunately, not all libraries have an interface for working with promises and work the old-fashioned way, using callbacks.
-In such cases, functions need to be wrapped, or “promisified”.
-Promises are created using the Promise
+If there are promises in the project, the whole code will work through them.
+Unfortunately, not all libraries have an interface for dealing with promises, so they operate the old-fashioned way, through callbacks.
+In such cases, we need to wrap functions or promise them.

 import fs from 'fs';